xonsh/xonsh/docs/tutorial.rst

 complete based on the variable names in the current builtins, globals, and locals, as well as xonsh languages keywords & operator, files & directories, and environment variable names.
-In subprocess-mode, you additionally complete on any file names on your ``$PATH``, alias keys, and full BASH completion for the commands themselves.
+In subprocess-mode, you additionally complete on the names of executable files on your ``$PATH``, alias keys, and full BASH completion for the commands themselves.

 xonsh also provides a means of modifying the behavior of the tab completer.
 More detail is available on the `Tab Completion page <tutorial_completers.html>`_.